-2.2 Net Present Values
+2.2.
+Net Present Values

 A vertically integrated energy system yields cash inflows in the form of optimized contribution margins.
 Such a system will create value if the discounted sum of the cash inflows collectively covers the initial cash outflow for capacity investments plus the subsequent periodic operating costs, including corporate income taxes.
-To identify conditions for the emergence of a synergistic investment value by the vertically integrated systems, it will prove useful to express the overall net present value in terms of unit costs and revenues.
-Specifically, we build on the definition of the Levelized Cost of Electricity (LCOE), a common unit cost measure for stand-alone electricity generation systems; see, for instance, Islegen et al. (2011).
+To identify conditions for the emergence of a synergistic investment value by the vertically integrated systems, it will prove useful to express the overall NPV in terms of unit costs and revenues.
+Specifically, we build on the definition of the Levelized Cost of Electricity (LCOE), a common unit cost measure for stand-alone electricity generation systems; see, for instance, Islegen and Reichelstein (2011).8